11 LANCASTER

 Leyland Freighter D109TRN was seen in the station yard.
 This appliance possibly replaced D107TRN in the training fleet.

-Bedford ET E113GCW was one of two bodied by Fulton Wylie at the same time, and was seen at Washington Hall, 21 May 1988.
+Bedford ET E113GCW was one of two bodied by Fulton Wylie at the same time, and was seen in the station yard.

 Although hard to spot the difference Leyland Freighter F129JEO was bodied by Mountain Range

-rather than Fulton Wylie as shown in the picture above this one.
+rather than Fulton Wylie as shown in the picture of D109TRN above.

 The second pair of Leyland Freighters brought yet another body builder.